Theory and Architecture of Syndrome-Resolved Logical Gates: Theory of weak transversal operation

 \begin{definition} (Weak transversality.)
-Let $\mathcal{E} = \{(p_x, \bar{U}_x)\}_x$ be an ensemble of probabilities $\{p_x|~\sum_x p_x = 1, p_x > 0\}$ and unitaries $\{\bar{U}_x\}$ that acts on a logical qubits of QECC patch consisting of $n$ qubits.
-Assume that followings are satisfied by physical operation $\mathcal{V}$; \begin{itemize} \item $\mathcal{V}$ is a constant-depth sequence of physically available local operations on $n$ qubits that implements $\bar{U}_x$ with probability of $p_x$. \item The outcome does not depend on the input logical state. \end{itemize} Then, $\mathcal{V}$ is a weak transversal gate.
+Let $\mathcal{E} = \{(p_x, \bar{U}_x)\}_x$ be an ensemble of probabilities $\{p_x|~\sum_x p_x = 1, p_x > 0\}$ and unitaries $\{\bar{U}_x\}$ that act on logical qubits of a QECC patch consisting of $n$ qubits.
+Assume that the following conditions are satisfied by the physical operation $\mathcal{V}$: \begin{itemize} \item $\mathcal{V}$ is a constant-depth sequence of physically available local operations on $n$ qubits that implements $\bar{U}_x$ with probability $p_x$. \item The outcome does not depend on the input logical state. \end{itemize} Then, $\mathcal{V}$ is a weak transversal gate.
 Here we do not require the ability to choose from the set $\{\bar{U}_x\}$; it can be a random realization. \end{definition}

-The notion of weak transversality is relevant to the projected ensembles, which are ensembles of pure quantum states generated by projective measurements on a subspace of Hilbert space (usually a subset of qubits for a multi-qubit system)~\cite{choi2023preparing, cotler2023emergent}.
-Here we instead consider an ensemble of logical unitaries realized via sequence of physical unitaries followed by projective measurements and feedback operations (see Fig.~\ref{fig:fig1}).
-Note that it is crucial to require that the ensemble of unitary $\mathcal{E}$ does not rely on an input state $\rho$, as long as $\rho$ lives in the code space.
+The notion of weak transversality is relevant to the projected ensembles, which are ensembles of pure quantum states generated by projective measurements on a subspace of a Hilbert space (usually a subset of qubits for a multiqubit system)~\cite{choi2023preparing, cotler2023emergent}.
+Here we instead consider an ensemble of logical unitaries realized via a sequence of physical unitaries followed by projective measurements and feedback operations (see Fig.~\ref{fig:fig1}).
+Note that it is crucial to require that the ensemble of unitaries $\mathcal{E}$ does not rely on an input state $\rho$, as long as $\rho$ lives in the code space.
 Otherwise, we must simulate the quantum circuit in order to deduce the implemented quantum operation, which quickly becomes intractable when $n$ is large.